cs701-accessmidd/access-midd/access-midd/backend/README.md

 - PUT /buildings/new
     add a new building to the buildings table.
 Must send an object with at least name, code, latitude, and longitude.
 - POST /buildings/:id
     update fields of the specified building (specify with id) that are given in the request

 # Database

-To migrate database: `npx knex migrate:latest --env development` To seed database: `npx knex seed:run --env development`
+To create a new migration: `npx knex migrat:make migration_name` To migrate database: `npx knex migrate:latest --env development` To seed database: `npx knex seed:run --env development`